patrickbucher/paedubucher.ch/articles.md/libvirt-vms-with-networking.md

 The value of the above property must be `1`.

+## Possible Issues

+If `iptables` is in use, make sure to forward the traffic from the guests over the bridge `virbr0`, so that the guests also have internet access:

+    # iptables -I FORWARD -i virbr0 -o virbr0 -j ACCEPT

 # Setting up the Virtual Machines

 Since networking over the bridge interface requires `root` privileges, all